-The Organization has overdraft protection on its operating bank account to a maximum of \$80,000 which bears an annual interest rate of the bank's prime rate plus 5% when in use.
-The overdraft protection is secured by the Organization's temporary investments and is repayable on demand.
+The Organization has available overdraft protection on its operating bank account to a maximum of \$80,000 which bears an annual interest rate of the bank's prime rate plus 5% when in use.
+The overdraft protection is secured by the Organization's temporary investments and is repayable on demand when in use.